xxiaoweii/tp/docs/UserGuide.md

     </tabs>
 </box>

-4. The application should launch, resembling the UI shown in the [UI mockup](#ui-mockup) below
+4. The application should launch, resembling the UI shown below